ewfreesRes/IndonesianActuarialShortCourse/chapter5.md

 ```

 With a complex dataset, you will probably want to take a look at the structure of the data.
-You are already familiar with taking a *summary* of a dataset which provides summary statistics for many variables.
-You will see that several variables in this dataset are categorical, or factor, variables.
-We can use the `R` [table()](https://www.rdocumentation.org/packages/base/versions/3.5.0/topics/table) function to summarize them.
+You are already familiar with taking a [summary()] of a dataframe which provides summary statistics for many variables.
+You will see that several variables in this dataframe are categorical, or factor, variables.
+We can use the  [table()](https://www.rdocumentation.org/packages/base/versions/3.5.0/topics/table) function to summarize them.

 After getting a sense of the distributions of explanatory variables, we want to take a deeper dive into the distribution of the outcome variable, `expendop`.
 We will do this by comparing the histograms of the variable to that of its logarithmic version.

-To examine relationships of the outcome variable visually, we look to scatterplots for continuous variables (such as `age`) and boxplots (such as `phstat`).
+To examine relationships of the outcome variable visually, we look to scatterplots for continuous variables (such as `age`) and boxplots for categorical variables (such as `phstat`).

 `@instructions`
-- Examine the structure of the `meps` dataset using the [str()](https://www.rdocumentation.org/packages/utils/versions/3.5.0/topics/str/) function.
+- Examine the structure of the `meps` dataframe using the [str()](https://www.rdocumentation.org/packages/utils/versions/3.5.0/topics/str/) function.
+Also, get a [summary()] of the dataframe.
 - Examine the distribution of the `race` variable using the [table()](https://www.rdocumentation.org/packages/base/versions/3.5.0/topics/table) function.
 - Compare the expenditures distribution to its logarithmic version visually via histograms plotted next to another. `par(mfrow = c(1, 2))` is used to organize the plots you create.
 - Examine the distribution of logarithmic expenditures in terms of levels of `phstat` visually using the